 The resit mark will normally be based on 100% examination (i.e. any coursework component mark gained in the course unit will not be included in the resit mark).

 The pass mark for a resit or rework is 40% as required on an Undergraduate degree programme.
 However, in accordance with the Programme’s Degree regulations, marks at the reassessment stage are capped at 30%.
-Students who achieve lower marks in their resit or rework than at their first attempt will not be permitted to substitute the original mark.
+Students who achieve less than 40% in their resit or rework than at their first attempt will not be permitted to substitute the original mark.
 Resit marks will be used to determine progression to the next level of the programme.
+Resits are for progression purposes only and not available for students looking to improve a pass mark they have already attained.

 On recommendation from the Mitigating Circumstances Panel, the Board of Examiners may permit students who are absent from an examination or missed a coursework submission with good reason to take the examination/submit coursework as a first attempt in the August assessment period.